 These types of gifts are known as ‘potentially exempt transfers’.
 You must outlive the date of the gift by 7 years and receive no benefit from it in order for the gift to be excluded from the value of your estate following your death.
 If you die within 7 years and the gifts are worth more than the nil rate band, taper relief may apply, meaning the tax should be reduced the longer you survive.

 Make plans for what happens to your house after your death

 If you own a house and want to pass it on to a direct descendant after your death (such as your children or grandchildren), the residential nil rate band allowance may apply.
 The residential nil rate band provides relief from inheritance tax.
-For the 2017-18 tax year the allowance is £100,000, and is set to reach £175,000 by 2020.
+At 6th April 2021 the allowance was £175,000 and the government announced it would remain until 2025-26.